codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ### Availability

-Availability is ensuring resources are available when needed.
+**Availability** is the guarantee that information and resources are accessible and usable when needed by authorized users, without undue delay or disruption.

 In order for data to be useful, it must be available and accessible by the user.